systemd/systemd/docs/NETWORK_ONLINE.md

 that want to establish a firewall *before* any network interface is up.

-`network-pre.target` is a passive unit: it cannot be started directly and it is not pulled in by the the network management service, but instead a service that wants to run before it must pull it in.
+`network-pre.target` is a passive unit: it cannot be started directly and it is not pulled in by the network management service, but instead a service that wants to run before it must pull it in.
 Network management services hence should set `After=network-pre.target`, but not `Wants=network-pre.target` or `Requires=network-pre.target`.
 Services that want to be run before the network